-- On-site energy generation, like solar panels on the roofs of some of our stores.
+- On-site energy generation, like a solar panels on the roof a few of our stores.

-- Investing in renewable energy certificates in select locations (from wind, solar, low-impact hydro and landfill gas).
+- Investing in renewable energy certificates in all locations (from wind, low-impact hydro and landfill gas).

-Next time you’re at a store, ask about the self-guided Green Building Tour to see what kind of thoughtful features are incorporated into the building.
+Next time you’re at a store, ask if there’s a self-guided green building tour to see what kind of thoughtful features are incorporated into the building.
 Some of them you might already be familiar with – like our bike parking or simple unfinished concrete floors – but others may be hidden from view.